allenai/allenact/docs/tutorials/training-a-pointnav-model.md

 photo-realistic virtual environment and a real-world replica of the environment that researchers can have access to.
 RoboTHOR contains 60 different virtual scenes with different floor plans and furniture and 15 validation scenes.

-It is also important to mention that **embodied-rl** has a class abstraction called Environment.
+It is also important to mention that **embodied-ai** has a class abstraction called Environment.
 This is not the actual simulator game engine or robotics controller, but rather a shallow wrapper that provides a uniform interface to the actual environment.

 #### Learning algorithm
 Finally, let us briefly touch on the algorithm that we will use to train our embodied agent to navigate.
-While *embodied-rl* offers us great flexibility to train models using complex pipelines, we will be using a simple pure reinforcement learning approach for this tutorial.
+While *embodied-ai* offers us great flexibility to train models using complex pipelines, we will be using a simple pure reinforcement learning approach for this tutorial.
 More specifically, we will be using DD-PPO, a decentralized and distributed variant of the ubiquitous PPO algorithm.
 For those unfamiliar with Reinforcement Learning we highly recommend this tutorial by Andrej Karpathy (http://karpathy.github.io/2016/05/31/rl/), and this book by Sutton and Barto (http://www.incompleteideas.net/book/the-book-2nd.html).
 Essentially what we are doing